Rails Girls Summer of Code Roles

 Students are, of course, the main characters in this program.
 They work on Open Source projects full-time, from July to September, to expand their skill set and find their footing as coders.
 Every other role at Rails Girls Summer of Code is dedicated to supporting these students in completing their projects and generally having a great learning experience.

-Students are the only people who will be remunerated if accepted into the program unless they are in a volunteer team.
+Students are the only people who will be remunerated if accepted into the program.

 Coaches are experienced developers who work closely with the students.
 They help their students learn and accomplish their project tasks on a daily basis.

 Ideally, students and coaches share the same office space.
 Some companies will allow employees to spend a predetermined amount of time on coaching during business hours.

 Since coaching can take up a lot of time, coaches often team up and work in a roster to provide students with the best support possible.
 Coaches can also simultaneously be Mentors.

 Coaches do not have to be experts on the team’s Open Source project, but they do need to